 Requirements

-- iPhone or iPad running iOS 14 or later
+- Current App Store version requires iPhone or iPad running iOS 17.0 or later

 - Supported smart TV, streaming stick, or Android set-top box on the same network

-- Optional: Apple Watch app on a paired watch, macOS app on a supported Mac, Home Screen widgets on iOS 14+, and Lock Screen widgets on iOS 16+
+- Optional: Apple Watch app on a paired watch, macOS app on a supported Mac, Home Screen widgets, and Lock Screen widgets

 Frequently Asked Questions